juan-abr/syllabi/docs/MODELS_2.md

 - Pictures through the ages.

 FIMAP
-- Get in touch with Dillon
+- Get in touch with FIMAP Instructor

 Tai Chi
-- Talk to Anna
+- Talk to Tai Chi Instructor

 Online Payments